waputer/pl3/README.md

 PL3 Mirror
 ==========

-This repository serves as a mirror for the official release of the PL3 programming language.
+This repository mirrors the code for official releases of the PL3 programming language.